natcap/invest/doc/api-docs/plugins.rst

 InVEST workbench and the ``invest`` command line tool.
 The plugin can execute any arbitrary code when it runs.
-Commonly the ecosystem services model logic will be implemented in the python package, but it could also invoke another software tool - for example, if your model is already implemented as a command line tool, you could develop the plugin as a python wrapper for it.
+Commonly the ecosystem services model logic will be implemented in the python package, but it could also invoke another software tool - for example, if your model is already implemented in another language, you could develop the plugin as a python wrapper for it.

 Why make a plugin?